Tilden Regional Park: Park features

 In addition to major areas of wilderness, the park includes several developed features, including environmental education areas, extensive botanical garden, swimming lake, golf course, model farm, miniature train, merry-go-round, and event venue.

 The Environmental Education Center and the Little Farm are just south of the Tilden Nature Area.
 The Environmental Education Center hosts educational programs and permanent exhibits about the ecology of the area.
 The Little Farm is a model farm with a vegetable garden, shorthorn cattle, sheep, goats, rabbits, pigs and poultry.
-Visitors can feed the animals and learn about the working farm from farm staff.
+Visitors can no longer feed the animals, but rather can participate in naturalist-led programs where the animals are given their evening meals.

 Lake Anza is located in the central portion of Tilden Regional Park and is open for swimming from April to October.
 Water testing is done every week while the lake is open.
 Nearby hiking trails and picnic areas are open year-round.

 The Regional Parks Botanic Garden has an extensive collection of California native plants, laid out over 10 acres, and includes many rare and endangered California flora.

 The Redwood Valley Railway is a rideable miniature (15 in (381 mm) gauge) train.
 Established in 1952, its 1.25 mile track offers about a 12-minute ride and carries 160,000 passengers per year.

 The Brazilian Room is an event venue and banquet hall of 1.728 square feet with a patio at 1,896 square feet located in the central portion of the park.
 Peter Bruno, a pioneer rancher originally from Italy, previously leased the land on which the Brazilian Room was constructed to raise cattle.
 Its name is attributed to the charity of Brazil when they contributed to the Golden Gate International Exposition.
 The designer of the Brazil Pavilion, Gardiner Dailey, conceptualized both the inside and outside of the building to have massive murals while the exposition was being held.

 The Tilden Park Merry-Go-Round is an antique Merry-Go-Round, built in 1912, and listed in the National Register of Historic Places.

 The Tilden Park Golf Course is an 18-hole public golf course.
 It was designed by architect William Park Bell and constructed by WPA workers.
 It formally opened to the public on November 11, 1937, although there were preview openings starting on November 6 up to the November 11 opening for various groups including the WPA workers, golfing professionals and local notables.